ringo/ringojs.org/site/index.md

     if (require.main == module)
         require("ringo/httpserver").main(module.id);

+Simply save the code above as "server.js" and run it by executing `ringo server.js`.
 Like most Ringo apps, this app will automatically reload, picking up any changes you make without requiring a restart.